Laserbolt/Bluej-Themes/README.md

 Mac:

-Mac users have to run `chflags nohidden ~/Library/ ` in the terminal and paste the css files to this location:
+Mac users have to run `chflags nohidden ~/Library/ ` in the terminal and paste the CSS files to this location:
 `/User/your-user-name/Library/Preferences/org.bluej/bluej.properties`

 Linux:

-Linux users will have to  paste the css files to this location:
+Linux users will have to  paste the CSS files to this location:
 `your-home-directory/.bluej/bluej.properties`
 Note that ".bluej" is normally an invisible directory.